-249 COMPETENCIES FOR

-INTERCOLLEGIATE ATHLETES 2-4 UNITS
+249 COMPETENCIES FOR INTERCOLLEGIATE ATHLETES 2-4 UNITS Prorequisits: Recommendation of Intercollegiate

-Prerequisite: Recommendation of Intercollegiate
+Prerequisite: Recommendation of Intercollegiate Coach

-Coach

-1 hour lecture, 3 hours laboratory, 2 units

-1 hour lecture, 6 hours laboratory, 3 units

-1 hour lecture, 9 hours laboratory, 4 units
+- 1 hour lecture, 3 hours laboratory, 2 units - 1 hour lecture, 6 hours laboratory, 3 units - 1 hour lecture, 9 hours laboratory, 4 units

 This course is designed to prepare student athletes for intercollegiate competition at both the two and four year level, and to maintain athletic conditioning between seasons.
 It is intended for students who have demonstrated the potential (through performance or interview with respective coach) to succeed in intercollegiate athletics.
 Students will be required to participate in lab hours within the intercollegiate sport of their choice.
 Athletic insurance fee may be required upon enrollment.
+Repeatable.

-250 INTRODUCTION TO KINESIOLOGY

-C-ID KIN 100
+250 INTRODUCTION TO KINESIOLOGY C-ID KIN 100